operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 }
 ```

-**Note**: More details on the usage of `operator-sdk alpha scorecard` command and its flags can be found in the [scorecard user documentation][user_doc]
+**Note**: More details on the usage of `operator-sdk scorecard` command and its flags can be found in the [scorecard user documentation][user_doc]

 ### Debugging scorecard custom tests

-The `--skip-cleanup` flag can be used when executing the `operator-sdk alpha scorecard` command to cause the scorecard created test pods to be unremoved.
+The `--skip-cleanup` flag can be used when executing the `operator-sdk scorecard` command to cause the scorecard created test pods to be unremoved.
 This is useful when debugging or writing new tests so that you can view
 the test logs or the pod manifests.